ScienceOxford/intro-to-programming/week-3/next-steps/using_real_data_sets.rst

 Now that you have practiced on some pre-prepared data, you can try downloading some real data sets to work from.

-A good place to find data, is https://data.gov.uk/
+A good place to find data is https://data.gov.uk/

 The following example, uses a data set of schools in East Sussex, which can be downloaded from here: https://data.gov.uk/dataset/e20e6581-1da4-46bb-94e8-bab86cd0e165/schools-in-east-sussex